 The Theater program provides multiple entry points for students, allowing for diversity in backgrounds, interests and levels of experience.
-A three-level scope and sequence track acting track -- Fundamentals of Drama, Intermediate Drama and Advanced Drama -- provide a pathway for the student to develop and hone acting and directing skills while learning to interpret dramatic source material.
+A three-level sequential acting track -- Fundamentals of Drama, Intermediate Drama and Advanced Drama -- provide a pathway for the student to develop and hone acting and directing skills while learning to interpret dramatic source material.
 Both courses and practical experience are offered in Technical Theater and Design.

 Performance and technical theater opportunities are abundant.
 Each year we offer four department-produced productions, including dramas, comedies, student-directed one-act plays, and a major musical theater production.
 Members of Phoenix, the School’s honorary drama society, mount one production annually and produce monthly coffee house performances open to the entire school community.
 OutSpoken, our student-led spoken word group, offers additional original writing and performance opportunities.
 The recent addition of a 100-seat Experimental Theater in the Fonseca Center provides a state-of-the-art facility for classes, rehearsals and smaller productions.